Apply for exchange studies

 the applicant must have good language skills in English or in the language in which the teaching is conducted if other than English

-for some exchange placements, the partner university may at a later stage require formal qualifications in the language in which the teaching is conducted
+for some exchange places, the partner university may require formal qualifications in the language in which the teaching is conducted.
+Please see the announcement of exchange study places for information about each university.

 Language requirements for Linnaeus-Palme